 YES NO Are there any damaged building materials or debris at the location?
-Examples of damaged materials include the following: Flakey Paint Chips The state of the Loose Plaster/Drywall Broken and/or Loose Floor Tiles Exposed Pipe Insulation VISIBLE Mold (See additional measures below) YES NO Will any additional building materials be disturbed by production during prep, filming and/or strike?
-Disturbance includes the following: Drilling/NailingSanding ■ Demo/Removal ■ Rigging ver to either of the above questions is "YES", then these materials should be samı pled b y an environmental consultant to determine whether asbestos or lead is present.
-YES NO TES INO Did any of the materials tested come back positive for asbestos or lead?
-Did any of the materials tested come back positive for aspestos of lead?
-If this answer to the above question is YES, a licensed abatement contractor should be contracted to mitigate the hazard.
-This may include the following: Complete or Partial Abatement/Removal Sealing/Encapsulating the Damaged Surface/Material Isolating the Area Following the cleanup, a third-party environmental consultant should provide clearance sampling to verify that the work area is safe for re-entry.
-Please note that clearance sampling for lead abatement should only consist of air sampling unless minors will be present .
-If minors will be present, then wipe sampling should be performed.
-VISIBLE MOLD During the building materials survey by the environmental consultant, a notation should be made in the report as to whether there's visible mold in the building.
-Air samples for mold shou ıld no t be collected.
-If visible mold is present, any water leaks should be repaired, and the visible mold should be removed by an abatement company.
+Examples of damaged materials include the following: Flakey Paint Chips Loose Plaster/Drywall Broken Floor Tiles Exposed Pipe Insulation VISIBLE Mold (See additional measures below) YES NO Will any additional building materials be disturbed by production during prep, filming and/or strike ?
+Disturbance includes the following: Drilling/Nailing Sanding Demo/Removal Rigging ver to either of the above questions is "YES", then these materials should be sam bled b y an environmental consultant to determine whether asbestos or lead is present.
+YES NO Did any of the materials tested come back positive for asbestos or lead? wer to the above question is YES, a licensed abatement contractor should be d to mitigate the hazard.
+This may include the following: Complete or Partial Abatement/Removal Sealing/Encapsulating the Damaged Surface/Material Isolating the Area - the cleanup, a third-party environmental consultant should provide clearance to verify that the work area is safe for re-entry.
+Diag so not te that clearance sampling for lead abatement should only consist of air sampling unle nors will be present.
+If minors will be present, then wipe sampling should be VISIBLE MOLD Duri ng the e building materials survey by the environmental consultant, a notation should be made in the report as to whether there's visible mold in the building.
+Air samples for mold should not be collected.
+If visible mold is present, any water leaks should be repaired, and the v visible mold should be removed by an abatement company.
 The confirmation of abat emen t shall consist of a subsequent visual inspection.
-If +or ting : and/or mitigation is performed all reports should be forwarded to your production and/or mitigation is performed, all reports should be forwarded to your production resentative and posted on location safety representative and posted on location.
+16.1 If testing and/or mitigation is performed, all reports should be forwarded to your production sale safety representative and posted on location.